Ruth2014/bio2092/02_Introducing_NGS_data/README.md

 dataset.
 Some of this information can be found on the websites and some can be found using the FastQC software.

-                           | You can write your answer in here on a separate sheet of paper
+Question  | You can write your answer in here on a separate sheet of paper
 -------------------------  | ---------------------------------------------
 Filename of the FastQ file |
 Accession number of the sequencing run.
 This will likely begin with “SRR”. |